OnesecEdge/sveltekit-boilerplate/README.md

 # SvelteKit Demo app

-The official demo app for SvelteKit, hosted on Vercel.
+The official demo app for SvelteKit, hosted on Onesec.

 ## Developing